solliancenet/microsoft-mysql-developer-guide/artifacts/03-02-CloudDeploy-AppService-Container/README.md

 6. For **Days**, type **7**
 7. Select **Save**
 8. Under **Settings**, select **Configuration**
-9. Select **New application setting**, add the following, replace the `DB_URL` with the one you just recorded from the database container, replace the `APP_URL` with the one you just recorded for the application web:
+9. Select **New application setting**, add the following, replace the `DB_URL` with the one recorded previously from the database container, replace the `APP_URL` with the one  recorded for the application web:
      - `MYSQL_ROOT_PASSWORD` = `Solliance123`
      - `WEBSITES_PORT` = `3306`
 10. Select **Save**, then select **Continue**